Peak to Peak Pickleball

 • Novice players. . .if you don’t have enough players for a game, use the time to practice skills.
 Often, more advanced players will be happy to join you for a game or two, but most people have the most fun when playing with like-ability players.
 Work to improve your skills so that you can play in an upper-level game without disrupting the flow of play.

 • Set up and take down: If you arrive and need a net, get one from the shed and set it up.
-If you need help, ask other players for assistance.
-When you are ready to leave for the day, look to see if your net will be used by other players.
+When you are ready to leave for the day, look (or ask) to see if your net will be used by other players.
 If not, then take the net down and put it in the shed.
+When taking down nets, leave the net posts in the net, fold the net in half twice, and roll it up.
 If you need help, ask other players for assistance.
+Return club balls to the buckets.

 • Playing Up and Playing Down – Read the posted “Tips for Playing Up” and “Tips for Playing Down” and use common sense and courtesy.
 If you’d like to play in games with higher-level players, then take the time to practice, drill, and improve your skills.

 • See the posted court schedule to see when Pickleball and Tennis have priority play times.
 Non-priority players must relinquish the courts to priority players if there is a need for court space.
-On shared days, half of the court must be relinquished.
+On shared/unassigned times, half of the court must be relinquished if tennis players arrive at the courts.

 • Have fun!
 Do your part to make sure that the other players on the courts are also having fun!
 Remember that pickleball is only a game and that we are all here to have a good time.